Getting started with Express

 Static Pages and Files

 Routes are a powerful tool for building web applications.
 But we can also use Express to build a traditional website that is made up of 'static' html pages.
-This approach is very similar to the website that you created in the Web Programming class.
+This approach is very similar to the website that you created in the Web 1 class.

 <!DOCTYPE html>